Sumwunn/DoomRPG/DoomRPG-PandemoniaMonsters/ReadMe.md

 Knowing bugs:
 - The palette bug is on GZDoom 4.11.3 and higher (works ok on VKDoom)
 - Need a balance revisions
-- Reinforcement teleport effect is broken for some reason (reinforcement spawns silently)
 - Lost souls spawned from pain elementals give player experience (probably other summons do that as well)

 Knowing issues (my opinion):